 Any sequence that may impact public safety

 A pre-production meeting with our office is required for all large commercial productions.
-It is recommended that this meeting be scheduled with our office three weeks before shooting but must be scheduled no later than five business days before the actual shoot begins to review details and production schedules.
-Participants should include the Production Manager and Location Manager, along with representatives from our office and other relevant agencies. permit applications is three (3) full business days before your scheduled shoot.
-Our office is flexible when emergencies require a schedule change, but emergency changes should always be called into our office and the applicable law enforcement agency as soon as possible.
+It is recommended that this meeting be scheduled with our office three weeks before shooting and must be scheduled no later than five business days before the actual shoot begins to review details and production schedules.
+Participants should include the Production Manager and Location Manager, along with representatives from our office and other relevant agencies.

 When filming in a residential neighborhood or business district, proper notification is to be provided to each merchant or neighbor who is directly affected by the company (this includes parking, base camps and meal areas) at least 48 hours prior to filming.
-Be sure to include all of the specifics pertaining to your production including contact information for the production company as well as a representative from the locations department that will be on-set should any questions or concerns come up, they may be addressed immediately and efficiently.
+The written notification should include all of the specifics pertaining to your production including contact information for the production company as well as a representative from the locations department that will be on-set should any questions or concerns arise while filming, they may be addressed immediately and efficiently.